Two smartphones side by side, the right one carrying a stethoscope, syringe, and verified shield

 Which should you choose?

-If you're an enterprise or academic practice that needs SOC 2, deep templates, and broad PIMS integration, VetRec is built for you.
-If you're a solo, relief, or exotics-focused vet who wants verified dosing, a free plan, and a lower price, VetDoze is the better fit.
+If you're a US enterprise or academic practice on one of VetRec's supported systems and you need SOC 2, deep templates, and bidirectional PIMS integration, VetRec is built for you, and that integration is its core value.
+If your PIMS isn't on that list, or you're an international, relief, or exotics-focused vet who works without one, most of that value doesn't apply, and VetDoze's standalone, verified-dosing scribe (plus a free trial and lower price) is the better fit.

 The difference that isn't about price